19-maio-12 CARLOS ARRUDA

 Tsantali is restoring a destroyed part and aims to operate here a wine producing facility, avoiding the transportation (and stress) of the grapes from Metoxi Chromitsa to their main facility at Halkidiki, 100 kilometers away. ..

-The vision of the monastic group of buildings is marked by the rustic look and the delicate peaceful ambiance, where time flows slower and everything seems to be there ever.
+The vision of the monastic group of buildings is marked by the rustic look and the delicate peaceful ambience, where time flows slowly and everything seems being there ever.
 The silence brings us just the wind and distant seagulls, making this quiet moment a rare privilege in our modern world.
 The monks enjoy it for centuries...

 The monastery buildings, destroyed by time, are being restored by Tsantali (photo Carlos Arruda)